 Fractures and sprains can be caused by blunt trauma, falls, sudden twisting, and other movements or blows that cause the bone or joint to move in a way that is abnormal or beyond functional motion.

 What are the symptoms of fractures and sprains?

-With a sprain, you may feel a sharp pain when the injury occurs.
-Your joint will typically swell, bruise and be tender to the touch.
+With a sprain, your child may feel a sharp pain when the injury occurs.
+The joint will typically swell, bruise and be tender to the touch.
 Walking or using the joint can be very painful.
 Generally, the amount of pain and swelling is a sign of the severity of the sprain.